EnesGjurgjiali/anime-site/README.md

-This site was created from the tutorial of JSM MASTERY!
+This site is developed based on guidance provided by JavaScriptMastery, authored by Adrian Hajdin.